vdhamer/Photo-Club-Hub/.github/README.md

 The `Keyword` table holds predefined strings that can used as tags for `Photographers`.
 Examples: `black and white`, `landscape`, `portrait`.
 Like Xcodes string catalogs, the item has a string identifier which can then be translated for every supported `Language`.</p>

+At the moment, it hasn't been decided yet how the content of the `Keyboard` table is submitted.
+This is related to error checking of the `PhotographerKeyword` table (see description there).
+The data can come from an extra section in the `root.level1.json` file or a new `level0.json` file containing reference data.<p>
 </details></ul>

 #### LocalizedKeyword